ueno-llc/create-ueno-app/README.md

 Ueno's React Native Starter with everything you'll ever need to deploy rock solid apps.
 It uses a `lib/utils/eact-native-starter-init` to set up the project and uses our lovely [react-native-starter](https://github.com/ueno-llc/react-native-starter).

 > ```bash
-> yarn create ueno-app native example-www com.example.app
+> yarn create ueno-app native example-app com.example.app
-> npx create-ueno-app native example-www com.example.app
+> npx create-ueno-app native example-app com.example.app
-> create-ueno-app native example-www com.example.app
+> create-ueno-app native example-app com.example.app
 > ````

 > **Warning** The `project-name` will be generated using the path you defined. e.g. `example-www` will be `exampleWww` as the name for the app.